 - Don’t be afraid to ask for help!
 Thai people are super friendly and will do what they can to help.
 From a punctured motorbike tire to simple directions, you’ll be surprised at just how nice people can be.

-Thailand is the perfect choice for the apprehensive first-time solo traveler.
-It’s so traveler friendly that you’ll probably end up having the best – and safest – time ever.
+There are so many incredible places to visit in Thailand and things to see and experience.
+It’s so traveler-friendly that you’ll probably end up having the best – and safest – time ever.
 But that doesn’t mean you shouldn’t be careful!

 Is Thailand safe for solo female travelers?